-In the landmark Second Amendment court case, District of Columbia v Heller, decided on June 26, 2008, the Supreme Court held:
+In the landmark Second Amendment court case, District of Columbia v Heller, decided on June 26, 2008, the Supreme Court held that:

 1. The Second Amendment protects an individual right to possess a firearm unconnected with service in the militia, and to use that firearm for traditionally lawful purposes, such as self-defense within a home.